Search and Hit Enter

 Haloumi salad

 This haloumi salad is pretty quick and easy to make.
-A can of chickpeas is drained, tossed in oil, paprika and tajin or salt and roasted on heat.
+A can of chickpeas is drained, tossed in oil, paprika and tajin or salt and roasted on a high heat.
 Next, the vegetarian bacon (or regular bacon!) is cooked in a pan.
-You can use the fat rendered from this to cook the haloumi (if you trust the non-stick nature of your pan).
+You can use the fat rendered from this to cook the haloumi for extra flavour, or add it to the dressing.

 A quick dressing of mayonnaise, dijon mustard, maple syrup, lemon juice and capers gives this salad a distinct Caesar salad sort of vibe.
 You can use any greens, but I love using good old Romaine lettuce and chopped continental parsley.